siberianfox/tinygwiki/Flow-Control-and-Footers.md

 - The QRs show available buffers dropping fast, one move coming in per report, and many moves going out.
 This indicates that a lot of short moves are being executed and the queue is being drained faster than it's being replenished.
 The host should try to replenish the buffer by sending about as many lines to the board as have been removed.

-We are going to experiment with this in the next few days.
-Want to join us?
-I'll post to the group when I push these behaviors to dev.
+We are also considering putting this "triple" in the footer as a new footer style.
+See Footer Changes, below.

 ####Eliminate filtered queue reports
 I don't think anyone is using them.
 This will reduce code and maintenance size and complexity.